Being a data-driven association is not just for organizations with a big staff.

 For example, send board members key reports prior to each board meeting so they can review them and work more effectively at the next board meeting.

-TIP: YourMembership AMS allows you to schedule and automatically run and send reports to specific people on your association’s staff.
+TIP: YourMembership association management software allows you to schedule and automatically run and send reports to specific people on your association’s staff.

 Making data-driven decisions is not just for large organizations.
 Discover more tips on how your association can become a data-driven organization.
 Download the free tipsheet: How to Make Your Small Association’s Data Come Alive.
 2 steps to turn your humdrum data into a powerful decision-making tool.